 There’s a vibe in Virginia’s Blue Ridge in general that pairs the great outdoors with craft beer.
 The two are embraced as “go have a blast and then unwind with local suds,” and we have eight excellent trail systems paired with breweries for the enthusiasts who love to do both:

-1. Mill Mountain Park with Big Lick, Soaring Ridge, Deschutes, or Starr Hill
+1. Mill Mountain Park with Big Lick, Golden Cactus, or Starr Hill

 3. Explore Park with Twin Creeks Brewing